libra/website/docs/reference/glossary.md

 ### Libra Protocol

-* **Libra protocol** is the specification of how transactions are submitted, ordered, executed and recorded within the Libra ecosystem.
+* **Libra protocol** is the specification of how transactions are submitted, ordered, executed, and recorded within the Libra ecosystem.

 ### Libra Reserve